 - Heat oil in a kadai/pot.
 Once the oil is hot, add cumin seeds, let the cumin splutter, then add onions, ginger, garlic, green chili, and saute until onions turn light brown.

-- Next, add diced tomato, red chili powder, turmeric powder, coriander powder, salt, and cook for 1-2 minutes.
+- Next, add the diced tomato, red chili powder, turmeric powder, coriander powder, and salt.
+Cook for 1-2 minutes.

 - Add water and spinach.
 Close the lid and cook for 3-4 minutes on medium heat.
 Then turn off the stove.

-- Add garam masala, kasuri methi, and pan-fried tofu and mix well.
-No need to boil/saute again after adding paneer.
+- Add garam masala, kasuri methi, and pan-fried tofu, and mix well.
+You may also add some coconut cream or cashew cream if desired.
+After adding the tofu, there’s no need to boil or sauté again.
 Let it sit for 5 minutes.

 How to Serve Palak Tofu?

-Serve Palak Tofu curry with Jeera rice, naan, or both.
-You can also pair it with vegetable biryani and drinks like mango lassi on the side.
+Serve Palak tofu curry with jeera rice, naan, or both.
+You can also pair it with plain basmati rice and drinks like mango lassi on the side.

 If you are on a Keto diet, pair it with cauliflower rice.